niangaotuantuan/niangaotuantuan.github.io/about.md

 ### Publications

+- Yanran Li and Wenjie Li.
+Component-Enhanced Chinese Character Embeddings.
+To appear in Proceedings of EMNLP, 2015.

 - Yanran Li, Wenjie Li, and Sujian Li.
 A Hierarchical Knowledge Representation for Expert Finding on Social Media.
-To appear in Proceedings of ACL, 2015. [[pdf]](/files/acl2015.pdf)
+Proceedings of ACL, 2015. [[pdf]](/files/acl2015.pdf)

 - Yanran Li and Sujian Li.
 Query-focused Multi-Document Summarization: Combining a Topic Model with Graph-based Semi-supervised Learning.
 Proceedings of COLING, 2014. [[pdf]](/files/coling2014.pdf)